mhausenblas/operator-101/README.md

 ## Setting the scene

-All the business goes on in a dedicated namespace:
+All the business below goes on in a dedicated namespace, we call it `ndp-demo`:

 ```
 $ kubectl create ns ndp-demo
 ```

-STEP 1—preparation:
+STEP 1—As a preparation, [install the Operator SDK](https://github.com/operator-framework/operator-sdk#prerequisites) and then bootstrap the operator like so:

 ```
 $ cd $GOPATH/src/github.com/mhausenblas